inviqa/kafka-outbox-relay/README.md

 If you want to use this service to publish messages to Kafka from your application, then the following steps are needed:

 1. Create a new table in your application's database that matches the [defined schema](tools/docs/outbox-schema.md)
 1. Ensure that any events triggered by a database query in your application are issued in a transaction, and write a record to this new table containing the desired event payload for Kafka, inside that same transaction.
-This will give us ACID compliance for the event and the original data changes.
+This will give us ACID compliance for both the event **and** the original data changes in your application.
 1. Deploy this service, configured for your application's database.
 (TODO: add details on this when we know more!)

 ### Running the cleanup job